sagemath/sage-numerical-backends-gurobi/README.md

     sage: sys.modules['sage.numerical.backends.gurobi_backend'] = backends.gurobi_backend = gurobi_backend

-If these commands are executed in a Sage session before any `MixedIntegerLinearProgram` is created, then the new `'Gurobi` solver wins over the `'GLPK'` solver in the selection of the default MIP backend.
+If these commands are executed in a Sage session before any `MixedIntegerLinearProgram` is created, then the new `'Gurobi'` solver wins over the `'GLPK'` solver in the selection of the default MIP backend.
-To select the `'Gurobi` solver explicitly as the default MIP backend, additionally use the following command.
+To select the `'Gurobi'` solver explicitly as the default MIP backend, additionally use the following command.

     sage: default_mip_solver('Gurobi')